With all the ranting and comparisons to super hero's in my post's I wanted to add this article by TC!

 Then there's Chris Evans, star of the upcoming Captain America, who "did push-ups in between takes to pump up the broad new chest he'd built for the role."

 I don't know if these actors all agreed ahead of time to bullshit the press about how they prepared for their roles, but all vehemently denied using any "illicit" products.
+(By the way, Dwayne, go easy on that bullshit.
+The reporters might buy it, but we don't – glutamine and 23-inch biceps.
+Riigghhht.)

 Logan Hood, one of the seemingly dozens of guys who takes credit for getting the Spartan army in shape for the 300 movie says that steroid use still occurs in Hollywood.